LBrull/SpeechRecognition/README.md

 ## Hypothesis

-The speech recognition model output will generate better predictions if we add Attention.
+The speech recognition model will generate much better predictions if we add Attention and are able to train with attention.

 ## Environment: Google Colab setup